hortonworks/cloudbreak/docs/index.md

 ##Kerberos security

 Ambari supports Kerberos security for internal communication.
-To activate Kerberos with Cloudbreak you have enable security option and fill kerberos master key, kerberos admin and kerberos password too.
+To activate Kerberos with Cloudbreak you have enable security option and fill the `kerberos master key`, `kerberos admin` and `kerberos password` too.
-To run a job on the cluster, you should use one of the default Hadoop users, like ambari-qa, as usual.
-To create custom user please follow the steps below.
+To run a job on the cluster, you can use one of the default Hadoop users, like `ambari-qa`, as usual.

+**Optional**

+To create custom users please follow the steps below.

   * Log in via SSH to the Cloudbreak gateway node (IP address is the same as the Ambari UI)